Comparing changes

 • Removed dependency – appeared only in the first file.

-• 🔁 Dependency version difference – the dependency refers to the same artifact but with a different version.
+• 🔁 Dependency version difference – the dependency refers to the same element, but with a different version.

 If no differences are detected, the message appears: “No data to display”.